quietmonk/Pokemon_Crystal_Legacy_Gaiden_Kurt_Fix/README.md

 * Step counts required to hatch eggs have been adjusted up to roughly 50% of those in Vanilla, Legacy originally had them set to around 30% and even as low as 10% for some species.
 * The following items are now available without use of Mystery Gift, trading from Gen 1, or Pokemon Stadium 2:
     * All held items (see docs/spoiler/HeldItemLocations.txt for list)
-    * All room decorations are now available from Mom, including ones previously unattainable due to bugs in Pokemon Stadium 2
+    * All room decorations are now available from Mom, including ones previously unobtainable due to bugs in Pokemon Stadium 2
     * All mail types can now be purchased in stores, including ones previously tied to the long defunct mobile system
 * A full rework of the Ruins of Alph:
     * The chamber order has been adjusted so that the order players will most likely complete the chambers in will unlock the Unown forms alphabetically.